JPLynch35/rales_engine/README.md

 `rake import:all`

 #### Testing
-To run the local test suite, use the command `rspec`.
+To run the local test suite, use the command:
+`rspec`
-To run the spec harness, navigate your terminal to the spec harness folder and use the command `bundle exec rake`.
+To run the spec harness, navigate your terminal to the spec harness folder and use the command:
+`bundle exec rake`

 #### Example URLs
 To run a local honest, run the command `rails s`.